The Global Shift Network

 Despite the rhetoric, every major western government currently ranks Taiwan in their safest possible travel category.
 As of February 2026:

 The ADIZ is not Taiwan's sovereign airspace.
 It is a buffer zone that extends hundreds of miles offshore.
-When you hear about "20 jets," they are usually flying far out at sea, signaling politically rather than preparing for an attack on the city.
+When you hear about "20 jets," they are usually flying far out at sea, signalling politically rather than preparing for an attack on the city.

 While war risk is statistically low for a short trip, Taiwan does have real hazards you should prepare for:

-View Top Rated VPNs →Is Taiwan safe to visit in 2026?
+Is Taiwan safe to visit in 2026?
 Yes.
 The data shows that while the geopolitical volume is loud, the physical risk to tourists remains extremely low.